Information-Theoretic Policy Learning from Partial Observations with Fully Informed Decision Makers: Experiments

 Fig. \ref{fig:sim12} visualizes the performance of both the V- and N-APCD respectively for $\sigma^2 = 10^4$ and $N=3$.
 It is interesting to note that either APCD is capable of reconstructing the behavioural features of the LQER to visual satisfaction.
 One can verify that the V-APCD acts as a combination of 3 individual policies where the acting policy is determined by the measurement sequences that best explains the current state according to $p(x_t|\underline{Z}_T^n)$.
 On the contrary the N-APCD averages out the contribution of each measurement sequence in likelihood space.
 As can be seen, for smaller $N$ this results into a slight misalignment of the reconstructed desired behaviour and the true reference path.
 Fig. \ref{fig:res} documents results for varying $\sigma^2$ and $N$.
 Depending on $N$ the experiment was repeated $P$ times with a unique combination of sequences.
+Overall the N-APCDs can be seen to outperform the V-APCDs with the N-APCDs obtaining similar performance to the LQER.